codingforentrepreneurs/Pi-Awesome/how-tos/Graceful-ish Updates of A Docker Compose Service via Git.md

 docker-compose up --no-deps --remove-orphans -d flaskservice
 ```

-Be sure to run `chmod +x /var/repos/flaskapp.git/hooks/post-receive` if you haven't already.
+Be sure to run `chmod +x /var/repos/flaskapp.git/hooks/post-receive` and `chmod +x /var/www/flaskapp/build.sh` if you haven't already.

 Now just push your code and see the results.